aiven/devportal/docs/products/opensearch/dashboards/howto/opensearch-alerting-dashboard.rst

    You can see a visual graph below trigger with the index data and the trigger condition you have defined as a red line

 2. **Actions**

+   Actions defines the destination for notification alerts when trigger conditions are met.

    **Action name** -> ``slack``